J0nasP/psychic-disco/visible_history_app/README.md

 # visible_history_app

-A new Flutter project.

-The Icon is changed, but properly need a new with somthing different than the full text.
+The Icon is changed, but properly need a new with something different than the full text.